truenas/middleware/docs/userguide/freenas_storage.rst

 The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1f, is used to import a **single** disk or partition that has been formatted with a supported filesystem.
 FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
-The import is meant to be a temporary measure in order to copy the data from a disk to an existing volume.
+The import is meant to be a temporary measure in order to copy the data from a disk to an existing ZFS pool.
 Only one disk can be imported at a time.

 **Figure 8.1f: Importing a Disk**